 Distribute the papers to the students, five per.
 Then, they have to stand up and walk around the class finding their matches.
 Once they do that, they do rock-scissor-paper and the winner takes both pieces of paper and gets a point.

 At the end, the winner is the person with the most matches.
 Do you want to try it out?
 Have a look at this fun ESL review activity here: Rock-Scissor-Paper ESL Game.

 In real life (not when I’m teaching!), I like to play board games.
 I like them a lot actually!
 So, I like to bring them into my classroom as well.

-Did you know that it’s super easy to design your own ESL board games for just about any topic, vocabulary set or English grammar point.
+Did you know that it’s super easy to design your own ESL board games for just about any topic, vocabulary set or English grammar point like adverbs of frequency.
 Once you get some practice, you’ll find that it’s easy to do in just a few minutes.